-Sean Michael Morris is a contributor and editor for Hybrid Pedagogy, and part-time faculty in the English and Digital Humanities program at Marylhurst.
+Sean Michael Morris is Managing Editor of Hybrid Pedagogy.
 In this piece, Sean offers a eulogy for the author, and inspects what happens when we enact digital writing.

 The Specter of the Author